ehvsantos/plsqlogger/README.md

 # plsqlogger
-Generate SQL Strings for logs and use the tool for replacing the object variables values
+Generator of SQL strings for logs and tool for auto-replacement of variables values

 ## Install dependencies